Lunar2kPS/advanced-cpp/README.md

 # Advanced C++ (Learning)
 This is a learning project to help my C++ skills rival my Unity/C# skills.

 **Purpose:** I'm disappointed in the direction that Unity (as a game engine, and as a company) has been going for a while.
-It did, however, help to inspire my interest in free, open source, stable, and extensible software with a focus on RPGs for PC and console gaming!
+However, it's taught me so much about game development and API design, and inspired my interest in free, open source, stable, and extensible software with a focus on RPGs for PC and console gaming.

-So, I'm deciding to become independent of Unity by learning an immense amount of C++, to give me much more freedom as a developer, and perhaps even potential to contribute someday to [Godot engine](https://godotengine.org/) or learn [Unreal engine](https://www.unrealengine.com).
+I'm deciding to become independent of Unity by learning an immense amount of C++, to give me much more freedom as a developer, and perhaps even potential to contribute someday to [Godot engine](https://godotengine.org/) or learn [Unreal engine](https://www.unrealengine.com).
 For now, I'm sticking with command line, libraries, and 2D projects.
+I hope this project helps to provide a human-friendly, more understandable example of working with many C++ libraries to create a small, specialized game engine.

 ---

 ## 🛠️ Platform Support
 - ✅ Windows
-- ❌ MacOS
+- ✅ MacOS
+    - ⚠️ I currently only own an Intel Mac computer, so I can't support Arm64 (M1/M2) / Apple Silicon computer architecture yet.
 - ✅ Linux (tested on Zorin/Ubuntu)
-- ❌ Raspberry Pi (will test on armx64)
+- ❌ Raspberry Pi (will test on arm64)

 ## 🛠️ Project TODO's